siran/writing/posts/A New Vision On Money/2025-11-26-on-money--11-The transition-to-a-new-vision-of-money.md

 Then spend the rest of the time in silence with God.

-## During the day
+### During the day

 Watch your mind throughout the day for thoughts of worry or preparation against future events, even if preparation seems necessary or best for you.
 Respond to such thoughts with this phrase:

-> If I am worried, it is because I am trusting in my own strength.
-Choose now to let God take over.
+> "If I am worried, it is because I am trusting in my own strength.
+Choose now
+> to let God take over."

 Use your phone’s timer to remind you of this phrase:

-> I place my future in God’s hands.
+> "I place my future in God’s hands."

 As always, repeat the phrase slowly, letting its meaning come alive and take root in your mind.
 With as much honesty as you can, truly place your future in